 Given a normed division algebra $A$, the Cayley-Dickinson construction creates a new algebra $A^{'}$ with elements $(a,b) \in A^2$ and conjugation $(a,b)^{*}= (\bar{a}, -b)$ .
 The addition in $A^{'}$ is done component-wise, and multiplication goes like

 where juxtaposition indicates multiplication in $A$.
-An equivalent way to define the new algebra $A^{'}$ is to add an independent square root of $-1$, $i$, that multiples the second named element on each pair $(a,b)$.
+An equivalent way to define the new algebra $A^{'}$ is to add an independent square root of $-1$, $i$, that multiplies the second named element on each pair $(a,b)$.
 Now the conjugation in $A^{'}$ uses the original conjugation of $A$ and $i^{*} = -i$.
 Then the construction becomes an algebra of elements $a+ib$ for some $a,b \in A$.

-Starting with the real numbers $\IR$, the complex numbers are defined via the Cayley-Dickinson construction to be pairs of reals $a+ib$.
+Starting with $\IR$, the complex numbers are defined via the Cayley-Dickinson construction to be elements $a+ib$, with $a$ and $b$ real numbers.
 Similarly, the quaternions are generated as a real algebra by $\{1, i, j, k \}$, subject to the relations $i^{2}=j^{2}= k^{2}= ijk=-1$.
 Having this in mind, we get the following definition

 \begin{definition} The octonions are generated as a quaternionic algebra via the Cayley-Dickinson construction as $\IH \oplus \IH[l]$, where $l$ denotes an independent square root of $-1$. \end{definition}